mithi/react-philosophies/README.md

 const MyComponent = () => {
   const componentNeedsToCallThisFunction = useCallback(x: string => `Hello ${x}!
 I am actually doing more than this`,[]) const iAmAConstant = useMemo(() => { return {x: 5, y: 2} }, [])
-  /* I will use componentNeedsToCallThisFunction and iAmAConstant here */ }
+  /* I will use componentNeedsToCallThisFunction and iAmAConstant */ }

 ✅ BETTER
  const I_AM_A_CONSTANT =  { x: 5, y: 2 }
  const componentNeedsToCallThisFunction = (x: string => `Hello ${x}!
 I am actually doing more than this`) const MyComponent = () => {
-      /* I will use componentNeedsToCallThisFunctions and I_AM_A_CONSTANT */
+      /* I will use componentNeedsToCallThisFunction and I_AM_A_CONSTANT */
   }

  ```